jeany55/MyAccountant/README.md

 ![](Docs/incomeWindow2.png)

-Mouse over an income or outcome to see a breakdown!
+Mouse over an income or outcome to see a breakdown.
 Configurable in options.

 ![](Docs/zoneBreakdown.png)